jedisct1/libsodium-doc/password_hashing/default_phf.md

 The `crypto_pwhash_str()` function puts an ASCII encoded string into `out`, which includes:

-* the result of a memory-hard, CPU-intensive hash function applied to the   password `passwd` of length `passwdlen`
+* the result of a memory-hard, CPU-intensive hash function applied to the   password `passwd` of length `passwdlen`;
-* the automatically generated salt used for the previous computation
+* the automatically generated salt used for the previous computation;
-* the other parameters required to verify the password, including the algorithm identifier, its version, `opslimit` and `memlimit`.
+* the other parameters required to verify the password, including the algorithm identifier, its version, `opslimit`, and `memlimit`.

-`out` must be a dedicated storage area, large enough to hold `crypto_pwhash_STRBYTES` bytes, but the actual output string may be shorter.
+`out` must be a dedicated storage area that's large enough to hold `crypto_pwhash_STRBYTES` bytes, but the actual output string may be shorter.

-The output string is zero-terminated, includes only ASCII characters and can be safely stored into SQL databases and other data stores.
-No extra information has to be stored in order to verify the password.
+The output string is zero-terminated, includes only ASCII characters, and can be safely stored in SQL databases and other data stores.
+No extra information has to be stored to verify the password.

 The function returns `0` on success and `-1` if it didn't complete successfully.